rytis-paskauskas/MiniQttSensor/README.md

 Deploy it on several devices to collect data from multiple locations.

-Use your private or any public MQTT broker [such as this one](https://test.mosquitto.org "mosquitto.org").
+Use your private or any public MQTT broker.

 Included is an (optional) simple "polling" client, which polls all data into a MySQL database and bins older data from previously disconnected instances.